 Betta fish are the most beautiful freshwater fish that every aquarist love to keep in their nano tank.
-They are hardy fish but require proper care to ensure their good health and longer lifespan.
+They are hardy fish but require proper care to ensure their health and longevity.

-Poor water conditions and inadequate water parameters are the primary reasons betta fish are inactive.
+The primary reason betta fish are inactive is poor water conditions and inadequate water parameters.
 Other causes include stress, illness, and improper feeding.
 Ensure stable water parameters, clean and toxic-free water conditions, and regular feeding to prevent such issues.

 This article will discuss why my betta fish are inactive and how to prevent our betta fish from such issues.
 So, let us get into it.